canopas/flutter-developer-roadmap/README.md

 1 Implement a shopping application

   Screen one - Home screen
       -  On main screen show list of products - [API](https://fakestoreapi.com/products)

       -  Open product detail on it’s click - [API](https://fakestoreapi.com/products/1)

       -  Add option to search products by categories - [API](https://fakestoreapi.com/products/categories)

       -  Add option to check out all product in cart

-  Screen two - Show product detail
+  Screen two - Detail screen
       -  Show full detail with images and description
       -  Add option to add/remove the product from the cart ( Add/delete an item in local database)

   Screen three - Show products from cart

      -   Fetch and show all cart item from local database
      -   Add option checkout and show total price of products
      -   Add option to remove from cart

   Screen four - Login
      -   User must have to login before adding any item into cart - API
      -   Add option to logout

   - Add unit test for all viewmodel and helper classes